Alec-Yen/twbr/balance/README.md

 ## Notes
+src
-balance_encoder.cpp - best version, uses encoder and imu input
+balance_final.cpp - best version, uses encoder and imu input

-balance_timing.cpp - uses imu input
+test (WARNING: the angles are calculated using the red Sparkfun MPU6050's orientation, not with our blue one) balance_calibration.cpp - uses calibration and averages imu input balance_timing.cpp - uses imu input
 balance_pthread.cpp - uses c++98 threading
 balance_thread11.cpp - uses c++11 threading, will be replaced